 All donations may be left at the church office.

-· Crafting Time: needles, patterns, yarn for do it yourself kits, and ready made kits are available through one of the ministry coordinators
+· Crafting Time: needles, patterns, and ready-made kits are available from one of the ministry coordinators

-Funds: to purchase supplies; donations made to A.U.C. and designated for the Prayer Shawl Ministry will be receipted
+· Funds: to purchase materials; donations made to A.U.C. and designated for the Prayer Shawl Ministry will be receipted

 CRAFTERS’ CIRCLE—2012 to present:

 The purpose of this group is to gather with others who are preparing prayer shawls for our ministry.
 These meetings are a time of creating, supporting, sharing of crafting ideas and techniques, and fellowship.
 Every month, meetings take place on the first Thursday afternoon and on the third Tuesday evening.
-Shawls kits and a small supply of needles are available for crafters to pick up on most Sundays and at all of the Thursday afternoon meetings.
+Shawl kits and a small supply of needles are available for crafters to pick up on most Sundays and at all of the Thursday afternoon meetings.
 All are welcome to attend—seasoned and beginner crafters alike.
-At the end of 2017, Crafters’ Circle had seventeen members.
+In August, we take a fieldtrip to a yarn factory in Listowel to restock our yarn supply.
+At the end of 2019, Crafters’ Circle had twelve members.

 UPCOMING CRAFTERS’ CIRCLE MEETINGS:

-HISTORY OF THE PRAYER SHAWL MINISTRY AT A.U.C.
+HISTORY OF THE PRAYER SHAWL MINISTRY AT A.U.C.—2006 to present:

 In 1997, following a leadership programme at a seminary in Connecticut, U.S.A., Janet Bristow and Victoria Cole-Galo created the shawl-knitting ministry and the website “www.shawlministry.com” in response to encouragement to continue the intent of the conference.
 Today, prayer shawl ministries exist in many countries, presenting needy recipients with these symbols of comfort and compassion.

 Late in 2005, both Carol Rose-Kudelka and Evelyn Wilkinson became aware of the existence of this type of ministry, and convinced A.U.C.’s newly formed Health Cabinet to begin one here.
 Carol, Carol Beaver, and Carol Tanner stepped up as leaders of the ministry with much needed technical expertise provided by Jean Anthes.
-The ministry was launched in the spring of 2006, with prayerful support from the Health Cabinet and financial support from the Faith and the Arts Committee.
+The ministry was launched in the spring of 2006, with support from the Health Cabinet and the Faith and the Arts Committee.
 The blessing of the prayer shawls created that first spring and summer took place on the following September 24.
-Presently, this programme is supported under the umbrella of the Health and Wellness Ministry.
-In 2012, Anne Ella-Arnold and Carol Beaver became the ministry coordinators.
+Presently, this programme is a part of the Serving Ministry.
+In March of 2012, Anne Ella-Arnold and Carol Beaver became the ministry coordinators.
 One of their first tasks was to launch Crafters’ Circle, in an effort to bring together the crafters of the shawls.
-Ever since then on every Sunday following the donation of a shawl, it is offered and blessed to prepare it for distribution to a worthy recipient.
+Ever since then, on every Sunday following the donation of a shawl, it is offered and blessed to prepare it for distribution to a worthy recipient.

 SOME OF OUR ACCOMPLISHMENTS:

-- Ever since we began to keep records in 2012, an annual average of just under two hundred shawls have been distributed and almost the same number has been crafted.
+· Ever since we began to keep records in 2012, an annual average of about one hundred eighty-five shawls has been distributed and almost the same number has been crafted.

-- Since 2014, in addition to shawls, the crafters have also made a total of over sixty chemo caps which have been donated to the Oncology Department at Southlake Regional Health Centre
+· Crafters have made and donated over ninety chemo caps to the Oncology Department at Southlake Regional Health Centre in Newmarket.